 Soon, though, there is more devastation on the horizon: an imposter has declared herself the Dread Goddess in Eiren’s place and rallied the Ambarian army to destroy Aleyn.
 Traveling to cut them off and save her family’s kingdom, Eiren works to uncover the secrets of her past and keep Theba in check–all while consumed by memories of Gannet, the Ambarian icon she left behind.

 Eiren’s journey takes her back to the haunted ruins of Re’Kether, an ancient city at the heart of a kingdom their warring peoples once shared.
-Now she must reconcile who she knows she is–a gentle-souled storyteller–with the monstrous Dread Goddess who dwells within.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Now she must reconcile who she knows she is–a gentle-souled storyteller–with the monstrous Dread Goddess who dwells within.Pin this article to read later!
+And make sure to follow us on Pinterest.